Rajpratik71/linux-manPages/hipercdecode.md

        hipercdecode [options] <hiperc-file

 DESCRIPTION
        hipercdecode decodes a HIPERC stream into human readable form.
-Uncom‐ pressed and JBIG formats are handled.
+Uncompressed and JBIG formats are handled.

-       An HIPERC stream is the printer language used by the Oki Data  C310dn, C3100,  C3200n, C3250n, C3300n, C3400n, C5100n, C5250n, C5500n, C5600,
-       and the C5800n printers.
+       An HIPERC stream is the printer language used by the Oki Data C310dn, C3100, C3200n, C3250n, C3300n, C3400n, C5100n, C5250n, C5500n, C5600, and the C5800n printers.

 COMMAND LINE OPTIONS
        These are the options that can appear on the command line.